allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 anymore.
 At Allegro we experienced a similar thing with Mesosphere Marathon.
 This is our story of using Marathon on a growing microservice ecosystem from tens of tasks and a couple applications to thousands of tasks and over a hundred applications.

+_If there is no mention about Marathon version it is 1.3.10 and below.
+We need some time to test and deploy the latest 1.4 release._

 If you are interested how our ecosystem is built, take a look at this MesosCon presentation where we presented our Apache Mesos ecosystem after